bambooforest/heaps/README.md

 - [References](#references)

 # Overview

-This file contains the supplementary materials for “How many speech sounds are there in the world’s languages?”.

 All code is written in the R the programming language (R Core Team 2021).
 This report uses the following R libraries (Wickham et al. 2019;